Highlights of Impressive Athens in an 8-hour private tour

 ITINERARY DETAILS

-After lunch, Best Greece Tours will take you to one of the most important museums in the world, the Acropolis museum.
-Here you can gaze upon the Greek marble with the view of the Acropolis in the background.
-The spectacular view from the highest hill in town, Lycabettus, will amaze you with panoramic views of Athens, the port of Piraeus, and the Saronic gulf.
-Ending your tour of Athens, your private chauffeur will drop you off at the cruise terminal or your hotel in Athens.
+Get ready for an unforgettable afternoon with Best Greece Tours as they whisk you away to one of the world’s most renowned museums – the Acropolis museum.
+Feast your eyes on the exquisite Greek marble and admire the magnificent Acropolis in the backdrop.
+And that’s not all – brace yourself for some jaw-dropping views from Lycabettus, the highest hill in town, where you can take in panoramic sights of Athens, the bustling port of Piraeus, and the striking Saronic gulf.
+To cap off your Athens adventure, your personal chauffeur will drop you off at either the cruise terminal or your hotel.

 ITINERARY (break-down)